ken-yksze/http5225-a2/README.md

    - Import the database.sql file located in the project root directory into the feel_dance database

 5. **Update database configuration:**
-   - Open config.php and update the database configuration with your MySQL username and password
+   - Open .env file and enter your database config

 6. **Run the project:**
    - Start your MAMP (or any other local server)